best-practice-and-impact/qa-of-code-guidance/book/core_programming.md

 The principles outlined in this chapter represent good practices in general programming and software development.

-Before reading this chapter, you would benefit from having an understanding of basic programming.
+Before reading this chapter, you would benefit from having an understanding of core programming concepts.
+This includes assigning and using variables, and using functions and classes.

 You might look to these sources for introductory learning: